 11. Resignation and lapsing of membership

-Members who resign or who allow their membership to lapse are able to resume membership.
+Members who resign or who allow their membership to lapse are able to their resume membership at any time in the membership year.
 Members who resume membership after resigning or allowing membership to lapse will be subject to the criteria in place at the time of re-joining including membership grades and any conditions for the resumption of professional status.

 Any member can resign from membership by contacting the membership team by phone, email or in writing.

 IfL is under no obligation to refund any membership fee in the event of a member resigning from membership.
-Further information on refunds is outlined in IfL’s refund policy (PDF 377 kb, opens new window).
+Further information on refunds is outlined in IfL’s membership subscription policy (PDF, 293KB).

-Members who have not renewed their membership by 1 April each year will be sent at least one email and one postal reminder.
+Members who have not renewed their membership by 30 April will be sent at least one email and one postal reminder.
 If a member has not renewed their membership by 31 May, their membership status will automatically change to ‘lapsed’.

 (c) Members with Qualified Teacher Learning and Skills (QTLS) teaching in maintained schools

 QTLS status is conferred by IfL on successful completion of professional formation.
-Holding QTLS status to be recognised as qualified to teach in schools is conditional on members remaining in good professional standing through the declaration of CPD to IfL each year and adherence to the Code of Professional Practice.
+Holding QTLS status to be recognised as qualified to teach in schools is conditional on members remaining in good professional standing through the annual commitment to continuing professional development (CPD) and adherence to the Code of professional practice.
 These conditions are met through IfL membership.